dengliangshi/dengliangshi.github.io/_posts/2017-01-01-neural-network-language-models.md

 abstract: Different architectures of neural network language models are decribed in this post, including feedforward neural network language model, recurrent neural network model and its long short term memory version.
 Variants of these nerual network language models will also be discussed, like using different activation functions, with or without direct connections between input and output layers and adopting bias terms or not.
 General issues about training and testing neural network language models are also included in this post.
 ---

+> *The source code for the neural network language models described in this post can be found [here](https://github.com/dengliangshi/pynnlms).*

 #### 1. INTRODUCTION
 Generally, well designed language model (LM) makes a critical difference in various natural language processing (NLP) tasks, including speech recognition, machine translation, semantic extraction and etc. Language modeling, therefore, has been the research focus in NLP field all the time, and a large number of sound research results have been published for decades.
 N-gram based language modeling, a non-paramtric approach, is used to be state of the art, but now a paramtric approach, neural network language modeling is considered to show the best performance, and become the most commonly used language modeling technique.